Salary is commensurate with education and experience.

-Hall Health Center currently has an outstanding opportunity for a 80%-100% FTE Family Physician or Internist at a UW Physician 2 level.
+Hall Health Center currently has an outstanding opportunity for an 80%-100% FTE Family Physician or Internist at a UW Physician 2 level.
 This individual will provide acute and chronic care for men and women in age groups late adolescence thru the elderly.
 Competence in basic primary care outpatient procedures is required.
+Examples of procedures in which the applicant should be competent include: suturing, punch and excision biopsy, incision and drainage of abscesses, sebaceous cyst removal.

 The Physician II provides direct patient care, principally to young adults in an ambulatory setting, and contributes to medical quality assurance and to the management needs of Hall Health Center.
 Demonstrates behaviors that support the UW Medicine Patients Are First Service Culture Guidelines.